Zilliqa/dev-portal-old/docs/dev-keys-zilpay.md

 title: ZilPay
 ---

-ZilPay is an [open source](https://github.com/zilpay/zil-pay) browser add-on that manages a user’s Zilliqa wallet and can be used on the Chrome, Firefox and Opera browsers.
+ZilPay is an [open source](https://github.com/zilpay/zil-pay) browser add-on that manages a user’s Zilliqa wallet and can be used on Chrome, Firefox and Opera browsers.
-It does not store any user private keys on the server, instead they are password protected and stored on browser storage.
+It does not store any user's private keys on a remote server.
+Instead they are password protected and stored on browser storage.
 It is a non-custodial wallet, meaning, the user has full access and responsibility for their private key.

 ## Detecting ZilPay